 In the event you believe a debt collector has violated the FDCPA regulations and/or your rights, you may potentially sue them for these violations in either state or federal court.

-How Do I File An FDCPA Complaint?
+How Can I File An FDCPA Complaint?

 There are 3 primary entities where complaints can be filed against the debt collectors who have breached the regulations set out in the FDCPA.